ddemidov/amgcl/README.md

           << "Error:      " << std::get<1>(conv) << std::endl;
 ```

-Using the AMG as a preconditioner with a Krylov subspace mathod like conjugate
+Using the AMG as a preconditioner with a Krylov subspace method like conjugate
 gradients works even better:
 ```C++
 // Eigen::VectorXd rhs, x;